-Beginning 180 days after the effective date of this registration statement, the holders of 22,784,045 shares of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are entitled to demand registration rights.
-Under the terms of the stockholders' agreement, we will be required, upon the written request of holders of at least sixty percent of the shares of our Series B preferred stock then outstanding, to file a registration statement with respect to at least forty percent of the securities eligible for registration then outstanding (or a lesser percent if the anticipated aggregate offering price, net of selling expenses, would exceed \$10 million), we will be required to file a registration statement covering all securities eligible for registration that our stockholders request to be included in such registration.
+Beginning 180 days after the effective date of this registration statement, the holders of 71,563,984 shares of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are entitled to demand registration rights.
+Under the terms of the stockholders' agreement, we will be required, upon the written request of holders of at least sixty percent of the shares of our Series B preferred stock and shares of our Series B-2 preferred stock then outstanding, to file a registration statement with respect to at least forty percent of the securities eligible for registration then outstanding (or a lesser percent if the anticipated aggregate offering price, net of selling expenses, would exceed \$10 million), we will be required to file a registration statement covering all securities eligible for registration that our stockholders request to be included in such registration.
 We are required to effect only two registrations pursuant to this provision of the stockholders' agreement.